hive-engine/steemsmartcontracts-wiki/Database-API.md

 }
 ```

-## 7.  find a record in a table of an other Smart Contract
+## 7. Find a record in a table of another Smart Contract
 The "db" objects gives you the ability to perform queries on tables that are held by other Smart Contracts:

- `findOneInTable(contract: string, table: string, query: object) returns the object found if it exists, null otherwise`
+ `findOneInTable(contract: string, table: string, query: object) returns the object found if it exists, null if otherwise`

   `findInTable(contract: string, table: string, query: object) returns an array of objects that match (empty array of no results)`